 A Disbursement Voucher (reason code: E) is used to pay honoraria to individuals who are not University employees.
 All relevant documentation including written formal preapproval of the honorarium should be attached to the request for payment.
-California residency status and Social Security Number (or Individual Taxpayer Identification Number) must be shown in the spaces provided.
+The invited guest will be sent information to vendor onboard and complete registration in order to receive payment.

 Foreign Nationals Providing Services Within the U.S.

 The foreign national's tax status information (Glacier Tax Summary Report) will be sent to the Glacier Lead Administrator, Tax Compliance and Reporting, by the foreign nationals when the GLACIER tax packet is completed.
 For questions, call 949 824-3647.

 NOTE: A Non-California State Tax of 7%, and/or a Non-Resident Federal Tax of 30% will be assessed on honorarium payments that exceed $1,500.